workforce-data-initiative/presentations/PITCHME.md

 Goal: common entry points for economists, making single files as useful as possible.
 When possible, choose a 'safe' version of an algorithm like skill extraction to represent here.

-- Counts of raw job titles by CBSA (and rolled up nationwide), with top skills, SOC codes, and wage data
+- Grouping columns: CBSA, year, raw/cleaned job titles or given ONET SOC codes
-- Counts of cleaned job titles by CBSA (and rolled up nationwide), with top skills, SOC codes, and wage data
+- Aggregate columns: Counts of job postings, top extracted skills, top inferred SOC codes, wage data
-- Counts of each SOC code by CBSA (and rolled up nationwide)

 +++

 #### Tabular datasets detailing skill extraction methods

 Goal: a window into skill data by either more adventurous economists or NLP researchers looking for more details on the tradeoffs inherent in different skill extraction approaches.

-- Exact match (ONET)
-- Fuzzy match using levenshtein (ONET)
-- Occupation-scoped Exact match (ONET)
-- Noun-phrase based (noun phrases that end with certain key words like 'skills' or 'ability')
-- bi-LSTM+CRF using human-labelled data from BRAT
+For each approach, package basic counts (year/soc code) alongside basic evaluation metrics

+- Skill extractors: matching based on known competency framework strings, heuristic NLP approaches (e.g. noun phrases that end in 'skill/s'), trained models based on human-labelled data
+- Example Metrics: Recall of known competency frameworks (overall and per-occupation), total competency count, competencies per posting, competencies per occupation

 +++

-#### JSON-LD datasets
+#### JSON-LD competency ontologies

-Goal:
+Goal: Release known competency frameworks in the same format to inferred ontologies.
+Using the CTDL-ASN format, we can point the skills-ml Ontology class at URLs here to provide pre-mapped ontologies for use without bundling large datasets in the library code

+- Initially, just our mapping of ONET competencies/occupations
+- Can combine results of skill extraction as ontologies

 +++

 #### Sequence-tagged labels

-Goal:
+Goal: Release human-tagged labels so NLP researchers can improve on skill extraction approaches without needing to access private data.

+Human-tagging is done on a small sample of job postings that we can release so someone externally can build on this work to build a model using their own feature engineering.

 ---